 Many of today's successful entrepreneurs attribute their success to their intuition, Bill Gates says, "you cannot ignore your intuition."
-Oprah states, "My business skills have come from being guided by my intuition", and Donald Trump admits in his book, "I've built a multibillion dollar empire by relying on my gut instinct".
+Oprah states, "My business skills have come from being guided by my intuition."
+And as Donald Trump admits in his book, "I've built a multi-billion dollar empire by using my intuition".